-By special permission of the Senate, a person who has obtained credit in all but one of the courses contained in her/his curriculum for the programme of Bachelor of Commerce may be admitted as a candidate for the programme of Bachelor of Commerce with Honours and be registered concurrently for the programme of Bachelor of Commerce and a person who has obtained credit in all but one of the courses contained in her/his curriculum for the programme of Bachelor of Commerce or Bachelor of Economic Science may be admitted as a candidate for the programme of Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Commerce or Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Commerce or Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Commerce or Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Economic Science with Honours or Bachelor of Economic Science with Honours until the candidate has obtained credit in the course outstanding for the programme of Bachelor of Commerce or Bachelor of Economic Science as the case may be.
+By special permission of the Senate, a person who has obtained credit in all but one of the courses contained in her/his curriculum for the programme of Bachelor of Commerce may be admitted as a candidate for the programme of Bachelor of Commerce with Honours and be registered concurrently for the programme of Bachelor of Commerce and a person who has obtained credit in all but one of the courses contained in her/his curriculum for the programme of Bachelor of Commerce or Bachelor of Economic Science may be admitted as a candidate for the programme of Bachelor of Economic Science with Honours and be registered concurrently for the programme of Bachelor of Commerce or Bachelor of Economic Science and provided further that such candidate will not be eligible to qualify for the qualification of the degree of Bachelor of Commerce with Honours or Bachelor of Economic Science with Honours until the candidate has obtained credit in the course outstanding for the programme of Bachelor of Commerce or Bachelor of Economic Science as the case may be.

-The Senate may require any candidate before being admitted as a candidate to an Honours course to attend or to attend and pass, as may be specified by the Senate, such course or courses of the curriculum for the programme of Bachelor of Commerce or Bachelor of Economic Science as the Senate may determine, such course or courses not having been included in her/his curriculum for the degree of Bachelor of Commerce or Bachelor of Economic Science or for the equivalent qualification approved by the Senate under paragraph (c) of 3.2.1(2).
+The Senate may require any candidate before being admitted as a candidate to an Honours course to attend or to attend and pass, as may be specified by the Senate, such course or courses of the curriculum for the programme of Bachelor of Commerce or Bachelor of Economic Science as the

+Senate may determine, such course or courses not having been included in her/his curriculum for the degree of Bachelor of Commerce or Bachelor of Economic Science or for the equivalent qualification approved by the Senate under paragraph (c) of 3.2.1(2).